pinobatch/little-things-nes/oekakids/README.md

 1. Get a feel for pen-down and the space-bar-shaped button at the bottom of the tablet, to inform how emulators on PC should translate mouse input to touch
-2. Measure roughly how much of the pad the pen can reach with a coordinate display, moving sprite, and drawing canvas
+2. Measure roughly how much of the surface the pen can reach with a coordinate display, moving sprite, and drawing canvas
-3. Measure whether a particular order between turning off "Advance to each bit" and reading the bit is required
+3. Measure how long it takes for the tablet to acknowledge each clock edge on $4016
 4. Measure whether the tablet samples the pen position on the falling or rising edge of strobe
-5. Measure any required delays in the protocol
-6. Develop a procedure for automatically detecting the tablet's presence

 This version of the test is suitable for objectives 1 through 3.